Payment Flow and Custom Development

 In the upgradeSubscriptionCredits

-logic, we query the database based on the plan_id
+method, we query the database based on the user's purchased paid plan's plan_id

-field of the paid plan the user purchased to get the benefits set by the administrator in benefits_jsonb
+field, get the benefits defined by the administrator in benefits_jsonb

 const { data: planData, error: planError } = await supabaseAdmin